-The Student Support Program at Santa Sabina College provides support for students from Kindergarten to Year 12 who have identified learning needs and for those for whom English is a Second Language (ESL).
+Our Student Support Program at Santa Sabina College provides support for students from Kindergarten to Year 12 who have identified learning needs and for those for whom English is a Second Language (ESL).

-Santa Sabina College is committed to resourcing the individual learning needs of our students and to the ongoing professional development of staff in the area of learning support.
+We are committed to resourcing the individual learning needs of our students and to the ongoing professional development of staff in the area of learning support.
 The College embraces inclusive education.